alipazokit/RHEmc-coeff/README.md

 num_vec (-k) : The number of random vectors (10 is recommended). num_block (-jn): The number of jackknife blocks.
 (100 or 22 are recommended).
-The higher number of jackknife blocks the higher memory usage. out_put (-o): The path of output file.
+The higher number of jackknife blocks the higher memory usage. out_put (-o): The path of output file. coefficients of statistics (-coef): The path of coefficients of variance components used to define statistics.

 ```
 ## File formats
 ```
+coefficient: It has L rows (L=number of statistics) and K columns (K=number of components(annotations)).
+The value in row i and column j correspond to coefficient of j-th variance in i-th statistic.
 Genotype : It must be in bed format.
 Phenotype: It must have a header in the following format: FID IID name_of_phenotype
 Covariate: It must have a header in the following format: FID IID name_of_cov_1 name_of_cov_2  . . .   name_of_cov_n
 Annotation: It has M rows (M=number  of SNPs) and K columns (K=number of annotations).
 If SNP i belongs to annotation j, then there is  "1" in row i and column j.
 Otherwise there is "0". (delimiter is " ")

 1) Number and order of individuals must be same in phenotype, gentype and covariate files.
 2) Number and order of SNPs must be same in bim file and annotation file.